Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Electric field simulation

 where the dimensionless coefficients $c$ are of order one.
 By fitting these formulas against the results of the simulation, we find a good fit when

 see Fig.~\ref{fig:V-potential}a).
-Note that $\delta\!E_{xx}\approx-\delta\!E_{yy}$, justifying the approximation in Eq.~\eqref{eq:V_E_inhomogeneous}, used in the main text.
+Note that $\delta\!E_{xx}\approx-\delta\!E_{yy}$, justifying the approximation in Eq.~\eqref{eq:Multipole-E}.
 We also find that $c_{xy}=0$ in this geometry.
 When accounting for the finite size of the top gate, $c_{xy}$ acquires a finite value, however, it is reasonable to assume that $|c_{xy}|\ll|c_{ii}|$ as long as the top electrode fully covers the fin.
 A comparison between the approximate potential $V_E^A$ and $V_E^N$ simulated from the Laplace equation for $d_B=15L$ is shown in Fig.~\ref{fig:V-potential}b) and c).
-From the comparison, we observe that the electrostatic potential in the fin $V_E^N$ is reasonably well approximated by $V_E^A$.
+We observe that the electrostatic potential in the fin $V_E^N$ is reasonably well approximated by $V_E^A$.
 We remark that the precise values of the coefficients $c$ can change for different devices, e.g. by including dielectric materials, changing the aspect ratio of the fin or including additional gates.
 While we do not expect drastic changes of our model, we do not investigate these effects in detail here.